April 17th 2020 – Civilians News – “News For All Views”

 “Neymar to Paris Saint Germain.”

 And while we as a society often seek change… particularly in the wake of defeat, this lack of continuity and seemingly weekly turnover is now becoming ingrained in our culture.
-So, today I ask… is that a good thing?
-Do you like your cities icon departing to Denver?
-And… do you believe that a change of personnel will make you better?
-Furthermore, where do we draw the line on turnover?
+But with that being said, today I ask… is that a good thing?
+Do you like your cities sports icon departing to Denver?
+And do you believe that a change in personnel will make you better?
+Or rather, where do we draw the line on job turnover?

 Which is to say, that I believe pro-sports are normalizing job turnover and in many ways have impacted people’s attitudes towards it.
 Nevertheless, imagine being stuck with the same people your whole life?
 Can you?
-And in some ways, I also believe that most people… become the other people, whom they choose to spend their time around.
+And in some ways I believe that most people… become akin to the people, whom they choose to spend their time around.
 Furthermore, in that way… social change itself, is typically positive.
-Nevertheless, in contrast, experiences which haven’t met your prior expectations often create a negative portrayal of change itself… and often a reluctance towards change itself.
+Nevertheless, in contrast, experiences which haven’t met your prior expectations often create a negative portrayal of change itself… and can also create a reluctance towards change itself.